- Chrome may be overzealous when it comes to security measures. That's the case with This file is dangerous Chrome has blocked it error.

 The safest way to remove them from your computer is to use specially built antivirus software that does a thorough cleaning.
 Although a basic antivirus provides the much-needed security, complete security software is needed for increased performance in a safe environment.

 3. Disable Chrome security prompts and restore blocked downloads

 - Open Chrome.

-- Click on the 3-dot menu in the far right corner and open Settings.
+- Click on the 3-dot menu in the far right corner.